“Do you know CPR?” The woman dashing out of the cycling gym called to Shawn Beaulne, who was walking by. “Someone in there has collapsed.”

 Buddy, you’re not going to die on my watch.

-There are 40,000 cardiac arrests in Canada every year and use of CPR and an AED within the first few minutes can more than double the chances that the person will survive.
+An estimated 35,000 cardiac arrests occur each year in Canada and use of CPR and an AED within the first few minutes can more than double the chances that the person will survive.

 “Within three minutes, that’s the most important time for an AED to be used,” says Andrew Lotto, senior manager of national resuscitation operations for Heart & Stroke.